 If digging deeper into research, we find that robotic work has the potential to go far beyond simple repetitive tasks, since nowadays – with neural networks and developments in artificial intelligence – even knowledge and decision-making abilities can be incorporated by a machine.
 Because of that, the threat of AI per se extends to professions that are based on repetition and require little-to-none human interaction, to those careers that require extreme specific knowledge – after all, a machine can learn.

 Needless to say, the number of affected posts will vary according to the industry: health, government and education sectors may have an increasing demand for jobs, while manufacturing and other manual labour occupations will suffer the biggest losses.
-However, it is important to notice that the introduction of AI functions in the work environment can ultimately create new jobs and that these new transformations can have a bright side – especially if comparing their impact to that of other technological advances of the past, like was said many times in business with humanity in mind essay.
+However, it is important to notice that the introduction of AI functions in the work environment can ultimately create new jobs and that these new transformations can have a bright side – especially if comparing their impact to that of other technological advances of the past.

 In any case, it seems that the major challenge for our professional world will be to create jobs that humans can perform better than algorithms.